This post has been updated and refreshed in July 2017.

 Unlock More Creative Ideas

+The right fundraising ideas can create an engaging campaign.
 To skim through even more Halloween fundraising ideas, check out chapter four in the guide below.
 Chock-full of ideas like corn mazes, pumpkin carving contests, and an Edgar Allen “Poe”try Night, this list has all the inspiration you need to select the right event for you.

 Photo Credits: kayugee, jasleen kaur